BIOL115-MSUM/BIOL115-MSUM.github.io/README.md

-# Comparing Populations: Introduction to Data Analysis in R
+# BIOL 115 Organismal Biology @ MSUM Companion Website

-Welcome to the GitHub site for Comparing Populations: Introduction to Data Analysis in R.
+Welcome to the GitHub site for *Organismal Biology*, the companion website to BIOL 115 at Minnesota State University Moorhead.

-This activity was developed for the course BIOL 115L Organismal Biology Lab at Minnesota State University by Chris Merkord and Alison Wallace, with contributions from Katie Olson and others.
+These activities were developed by Chris Merkord and Alison Wallace, with contributions from Katie Olson and others.